johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 >>>
 ```

 Run some of the example programs.
+Please note that becase the shell no longer calls `wait()`, the output and input prompts may be out of
 ```
 johnny@dev-vm unix-shell % ./shell
 >>> progs/hello